aolenevme/ultimate-javascript/web-apis/questions.md

 - What are the ways to implement the infinite scrolling?
 - Where can we find the most concrete information about the user's device visiting the webpage?
 - What Web APIs would you use if you need to code an in-browser game?
+- Could you name several use cases in which Stream API takes place or is already used?